Holocaust Memorial Day

 Holocaust Memorial Day takes place annually on the 27th January, the anniversary of the liberation of Auschwitz-Birkenau, the largest Nazi death camp.

-On Holocaust Memorial Day we remember the six million Jews murdered during the Holocaust, alongside the millions of people from other groups persecuted and killed by the Nazis and the victims of more recent genocides in Cambodia, Rwanda, Bosnia and Darfur.
+On Holocaust Memorial Day we remember the six million Jews murdered during the Holocaust, alongside the millions of people murdered under Nazi persecution of other groups and during more recent genocides in Cambodia, Rwanda, Bosnia and Darfur.
 It is an occasion for everyone to come together to learn, remember, reflect and consider what action we can take to stand up to hatred, discrimination and racism in the world today.

-The theme for Holocaust Memorial Day 2024 is ‘Fragility of Freedom’.
+The theme for Holocaust Memorial Day 2025 is ‘For a Better Future’.
 The Holocaust Memorial Day Trust has created a number of resources for primary and secondary schools that can be used to explore the theme and support teaching and learning:

 Cost: Free